Draper Software Engineer Salary in Greater Boston Area | $65.5K-$130K+ | Levels.fyi

 The median Software Engineer compensation in Greater Boston Area package at Draper totals $130K per year.
-View the base salary, stock, and bonus breakdowns for Draper's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Draper's total compensation packages.
 Last updated: 11/5/2025

 Company